carbon-design-system/ibm-products/packages/ibm-products-utilities/README.md

 # @carbon/ibm-products-utilities

-> Framework-agnostic utilities for Carbon for IBM Products
+> **Private package** - Framework-agnostic utilities for Carbon for IBM Products

-This package provides framework-agnostic JavaScript/TypeScript utilities shared between `@carbon/ibm-products` and `@carbon/ibm-products-web-components` packages.
+This is a **private internal package** that provides framework-agnostic JavaScript/TypeScript utilities shared between `@carbon/ibm-products` and `@carbon/ibm-products-web-components` packages.

 ## Usage

-This package can be used directly by consumers who need framework-agnostic utilities, or indirectly through:
+**This package is not published to npm and should not be imported directly by end users.**

+Utilities from this package are re-exported through:

 - `@carbon/ibm-products` - React components
 - `@carbon/ibm-products-web-components` - Web Components

-End users can import directly from this package or from the appropriate consumer package based on their needs.
+End users should always import from the appropriate consumer package, never directly from this package.

 ## Purpose